zucchi99/Emotion-Recognition-of-fer2013/README.md

  * using custom function: (image, custom_parameter) -> image
     * used for sobel filter, flipping, rotations

-Before applying the transformation filter-based, the image is padded to avoid lower image-dimension.
+Before applying the transformation filter-based, the image is padded to avoid images with lower dimensions.\\
 Currently it is not supported the application of a stride.

 If you want to add any type of transformation you just need to:
  1. add the transformation name to Filters(Enum)
- 2a. (for lambda/filter) : add a lambda/filter to the list of lambdas/filters
+ 2. (for lambda/filter) : add a lambda/filter to the list of lambdas/filters
- 2b. (for custom functions) : add the function and edit the also the <code>generate_all_filters</code> function adding the function call
+ 2. (for custom functions) : add the function and edit the also the <code>generate_all_filters</code> function adding the function call
  3. initialize and execute the class

 ## Emotion Recognition